Reddit signs licensing deal to allow its content to be used to train AI models

 In response to these changes, AI developers are entering into licensing agreements with companies to legally obtain data to use in training AI models.
 For example, OpenAI has revealed that it is offering news publishers $1 million to $5 million per year in licensing fees.

-Will OpenAI pay $1 million to $5 million a year in licensing fees to media that use its content to train AI?
+OpenAI to pay $1 million to $5 million per year in licensing fees to media that use its content to train AI - GIGAZINE

-The New York Times also reported that Apple is in talks with multiple media outlets to sign 'multi-year contracts worth more than $50 million' to train its own AI models.
+According to a New York Times report , Apple is also in talks with multiple media outlets to sign 'multi-year contracts worth more than $50 million' to train its own AI models.

 It turns out that Apple has discussed multi-year deals worth over $50 million with various media outlets to train generative AI on news articles - GIGAZINE